LUNCH WITH SOUPY SALES

 couldn’t be easily replaced by putting someone else in the suit.
 Soupy chose to

-wear a large polka-dot bowtie, a disheveled top hat, and a sweater, which
+wear a large polka-dot bowtie, a disheveled top hat, and a sweater that became

 Soupy enjoying his lunch with the audience. |